-The teacher may take up to 10 minutes after 3pm to give out letters, Good Day tickets etc and talk to the children as necessary before dismissing them.
+The teacher may take up to 10 minutes after the end of the last session to give out letters, Good Day tickets and talk to the children as necessary before dismissing the children.
 The children are dismissed from the class when the teacher is satisfied that the business of the day is completed.